Enter the x,y, and z values of two vectors into the calculator below to determine the cross product as a new vector.

 Where a and b are vectors with coordinates (a1,a2,a3) and (b1,b2,b3).

-The direction of the resulting vector can be determined with the right hand rule.
-This is done by
+The direction of the resulting vector can be determined with the right-hand rule.

 How to calculate a cross product